andrewpfunk/serverless-tutorial/README.md

 - Click Commit changes

-The referenced tutorial explains why the serverless function is structured this way.
+The tutorial referenced above explains why the serverless function is structured this way.
 We'll fill in the parts about connecting to the database in Part Three.
 For now let's update script.js and make sure the client-side script is able to call the serverless function and get the expected result.

 -